charlestolley/python-snmp/docs/source/getting_started_legacy.rst

    from snmp import Engine, SNMPv2c

-   with Engine(SNMPv2c, defaultCommunity="public") as engine:
+   with Engine(SNMPv2c, defaultCommunity=b"public") as engine:
        # This block will contain the entire SNMP application
        ...